Vatican hospital offers to take in baby Charlie Gard

 The offer comes after an extensive legal battle over the fate of Charlie, a terminally ill infant who has a rare genetic disease called mitochondrial DNA depletion syndrome.
 It leads to weakened muscles and organ dysfunction, among other symptoms, with a poor prognosis for most patients.

-His parents, Chris Gard and Connie Yates, want Charlie to be released into their care so they can take him to the US for an experimental treatment.
+His parents, Chris Gard and Connie Yates, want Charlie to be released into their care so they can take him to the United States for an experimental treatment.

 But last week, after a series of escalating legal appeals, the European Court of Human Rights ruled that the hospital can discontinue life support for the baby, who has been in the intensive care unit since October.